 Lastly, you should never apply for more credit than you need.
 Too many inquiries on your credit reports can have a negative effect on your credit scores, and can make you a less desirable mortgage candidate, especially if you apply for other credit immediately before you apply for your loan.
 Before you apply for a mortgage, you should check your credit reports (which you can do for free every year) for errors or negative items so you can spot opportunities to build your credit.
 You should also monitor your credit scores regularly, which you can do for free using a tool like Credit.com’s Credit Report Card, to check for unexpected changes, and to know whether you’re likely to meet a lender’s requirements.

 More on Credit Cards:

 - The Credit.com Credit Card Learning Center

 - How to Lower Your Credit Card Interest Rates

 - How Secured Cards Can Help Build Credit

 - Tips for Paying Off Credit Card Debt

 - How to Get a Credit Card With Bad Credit

-At publishing time, Capital One products are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, Capital One products are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.